iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-If you're an Event Tickets Plus user, you're entitled access to our actively-monitored <a href="http://m.tri.be/18vg">premium forums</a> at the theeventscalendar.com website.
+If you're an Event Tickets Plus user, you're entitled access to our actively-monitored <a href="https://evnt.is/18vg">premium forums</a> at the theeventscalendar.com website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 We respond to posts within 24-48 hours (during the week).

 == Contributors ==

-The plugin is produced by <a href="http://m.tri.be/3i">Modern Tribe Inc</a>.
+The plugin is produced by <a href="https://evnt.is/1aor">The Events Calendar</a>.

 = Current Contributors =

-* <a href="https://profiles.wordpress.org/users/barryhughes">Barry Hughes</a>
 * <a href="https://profiles.wordpress.org/users/brianjessee">Brian Jessee</a>
 * <a href="https://profiles.wordpress.org/users/geoffgraham">Geoff Graham</a>
-* <a href="https://profiles.wordpress.org/users/ggwicz">George Gecewicz</a>
 * <a href="https://profiles.wordpress.org/users/bordoni">Gustavo Bordoni</a>
-* <a href="https://profiles.wordpress.org/users/jbrinley">Jonathan Brinley</a>
 * <a href="https://profiles.wordpress.org/users/leahkoerper">Leah Koerper</a>
 * <a href="https://profiles.wordpress.org/users/lucatume">Luca Tumedei</a>
 * <a href="https://profiles.wordpress.org/users/borkweb">Matthew Batchelder</a>
 * <a href="https://profiles.wordpress.org/users/neillmcshea">Neill McShea</a>
+* <a href="https://profiles.wordpress.org/users/zbtirrell">Zachary Tirrell</a>

+= Past Contributors =

+* <a href="https://profiles.wordpress.org/users/barryhughes">Barry Hughes</a>
+* <a href="https://profiles.wordpress.org/users/ggwicz">George Gecewicz</a>
+* <a href="https://profiles.wordpress.org/users/jbrinley">Jonathan Brinley</a>
 * <a href="https://profiles.wordpress.org/users/mastromktg">Nick Mastromattei</a>
 * <a href="https://profiles.wordpress.org/users/nicosantos">Nico Santo</a>
 * <a href="https://profiles.wordpress.org/users/peterchester">Peter Chester</a>